WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 !!
 Warning: could not find a .wp-env.json configuration file and could not determine if 'DIR' is a WordPress installation, a plugin, or a theme.
 ```

-The `.wp-env.json` file is a configuration file used to create an environment that works with multiple plugins and/or themes.
+You can use the `.wp-env.json` configuration file to create an environment that works with multiple plugins and/or themes.
 See the [@wordpress/env package for additional details](/packages/env/README.md#wp-envjson).

 #### Troubleshooting

-If you run into an issue, when trying to run `wp-env` a common one is `Error while running docker-compose command.`
+A common issue when running `wp-env` is `Error while running docker-compose command.`

 - Check that Docker Desktop is started and running.
 - Check Docker Desktop dashboard for logs, restart, or remove existing VMs.